 The speed at which they’re able to understand the product is impressive.
 Trigent delivers everything that’s asked of them each sprint.
 The team is excellent at getting up to speed with new technologies.
 They’re an organized team that gets the job done.

-To maintain its disruptive leadership position in the market, Socotra undertook to upgrade its platform that would offer an integrated front end that dramatically simplified the experience for both online customers and their agents.
+To maintain its disruptive leadership position in the market, the client undertook to upgrade its platform that would offer an integrated front end that dramatically simplified the experience for both online customers and their agents.
 The new front end interface needed to:

 Additionally, the new platform was designed to allow the insurance policyholders to self-serve.
 Hence every feasible situation must undergo quality assurance and testing (QA and testing), especially for exceptions or extreme circumstances, to guarantee that all use cases function as expected.
 It was important that all permutations & combinations options are thoroughly validated.

-Socotra partnered with Trigent to augment and extend their QA capabilities, undertake functional testing and build the automated checks across the new platform.
-As a seamless extension of Socotra, the Testing team got involved in defining the test strategy, the core elements of which were:
+The client partnered with Trigent to augment and extend their QA capabilities, undertake functional testing and build the automated checks across the new platform.
+The testing team got involved in defining the test strategy, the core elements of which were:

 The automation team focused on the component integration and the end-to-end business functional tests parts of the test pyramid.
 Scenarios to automate were chosen to maximize coverage in areas of risk and business criticality.
 The API integration test cases were run at every pull request in the local development branch, periodically, in the main development branch and whenever a release was undertaken (usually weekly).
 API tests were integrated into the CI/CD pipeline and controlled through Jenkins jobs.
 UI tests, that covered critical business functionality, were to be run twice daily to check for regressions on the development branch and against release candidates on different test environments.